jadecobra/python_tdd_exercises/source/sleep duration.rst

   we are now at a point where we get the two random values passed in and are trying to do a calculation, but because both values are strings, the calculation does not work.
 We need to find a way to convert the strings to numbers

-* What if we try one of the methods listed from ``test_string_methods_and_attributes`` to see if one of them might get us closer to a solution?
-Going with just the names of methods and attributes might not be enough since we do not know what they do, let us take a look at the documentation for extra details.
+* What if we try one of the :doc:`methods <functions>` listed from ``test_string_methods_and_attributes`` to see if one of them might get us closer to a solution?
+Going with just the names of :doc:`methods <functions>` and attributes might not be enough since we do not know what they do, let us take a look at the documentation for extra details.
 Add a failing test with the ``help`` keyword to see documentation about ``strings``

   .. code-block:: python